Measurement of the ratios of branching fractions $\mathcal{R}(D^{*})$ and $\mathcal{R}(D^{0})$

 The results of the fit to the isolated (signal) samples are shown in Fig.~\ref{fig:theFit}.
 The complete set of projections for all \qq bins can be found in the Supplemental Material~\cite{ref:SuppMat}.
 The ratios of branching fractions are determined to be $\RDz=0.441\pm0.060$, $\RDst=0.281\pm0.018$, with a correlation $\rho=-0.49$, where the statistical uncertainties are evaluated with all nuisance parameters related to template shape uncertainties fixed to their respective best-fit values.
-The normalization channel yields are $324\,000$ \dstmunu decays in the $\Dstarp\mun$ signal sample, and $354\,000$ \dzmunu decays, $958\,000$ \dstzmunu decays, and $44\,000$ \dstmunu decays in the $\Dz\mun$ sample.
+The obtained yields of normalization (signal) are $324\,000$ ($12\,000$) \dstLnu decays in the $\Dstarp\mun$ signal sample, and $354\,000$ ($20\,000$) \dzLnu decays, $958\,000$ ($34\,000$) \dstzLnu decays, and $44\,000$ ($1\,700$) \dstLnu decays in the $\Dz\mun$ sample, where $l=\mu$ ($\tau$).
 The \dstmunu yield in the $\Dstarp\mun$ sample is consistent with the previous measurement \cite{LHCb-PAPER-2015-025} after accounting for the efficiency of the stricter muon identification criteria used here.

 Uncertainties in the measurements of \RDz and \RDst are summarized in Table~\ref{tab:systematics}.
 The uncertainty in extracting \RDb from the fit (model uncertainty) is dominated by the statistical uncertainty of the simulated samples; this contribution is estimated via the reduction in the fit uncertainty when the template statistical uncertainty is not considered in the likelihood.
-The systematic uncertainty from the kinematic shapes of the misID background is taken to be half the difference from using the two misID determination methods described above.
 Form-factor parameters are included in the likelihood as nuisance parameters, hence the associated systematic uncertainties are contained in the total uncertainties of \RDz and \RDst determined with all nuisance parameters allowed to vary.
 To determine the contribution of the form-factor uncertainty, the fit is repeated with form-factor parameters fixed to their best-fit values, and the reduction in uncertainty compared with the configuration with varying nuisance parameters is used to determine the contribution from the form-factor uncertainties.
 The systematic uncertainty from empirical corrections to the kinematic distributions of $\Bb \to D^{**}(\to D^{(*)}\pi\pi)\mun\neumb$ and $\Bb \to D^{(*)} H_{c}(\to\mu\neum X^{\prime})X$ backgrounds is computed in the same way.

 The contribution of ${\B \to D^{**}_{(s)}\taum\neutb}$ decays relative to ${\B \to D^{**}_{(s)}\mun\neumb}$ is likelihood-constrained to an expectation of $8\%$ taken from Ref.~\cite{Bernlochner:2016bci}, with a relative uncertainty of 30\% assigned to cover both the inclusion of different $D^{**}_{(s)}\taum\neutb$ states, and the possibility of LFU violation in these decay modes.
 Similarly, the contribution of ${\Bb \to D^{(*)} D^{-}_s (\to \taum \neutb)X}$ decays is likelihood-constrained using known branching fractions \cite{PDG2022} with a $30\%$ uncertainty.
 The systematic uncertainty is again given by the effect of allowing these to vary within the loose $30\%$ constraint versus fixing them to best-fit.